TheMightyBoops/UnitFourChallenge/README.md

 # UnitFourChallenge
+Here is the patterns for each of the various packages:
+  * MenuCreator - factory
+  * FeeCalcs.LostTicketCalc & FeeCalcs,SpEventCal - singleton
+  * FeeCalcs.MinMaxCalc - strategy

 Last project for advanced java.

 I used a lot of packages in this project, and this is simply because I don't want to